calaldees/teachingWorkshops/teacherTraining/_pgcap_assignment.md

  blackbord area, emails, tutorials, feedback mechanisums, module handbook

 Book on courses
-Making your synchronous digital sessions more interactive' and 2) 'Enhancing blended learning for your students'
+Making your synchronous digital sessions more interactive and 2) 'Enhancing blended learning for your students'

 CCCU learning and teaching stratergy - example